My Liberation Notes: Synopsis

-Set in the fictional Sanpo village in Gyeonggi-do, My Liberation Notes tells the story of three siblings (Lee Min-ki, Kim Ji-won, and Lee El) and a mysterious stranger (Son Suk-ku), who want to escape from their dead-end lives.
+The drama is set in the fictional Seoul suburb of Sanpo, Gyeonggi Province.
+My Liberation Notes is about three siblings, (Lee Min-ki, Kim Ji-won and Lee El), all of whom have to make a long commute to Seoul, and a mysterious stranger (Son Suk-ku), who works for their father in the sticks.
+All of them wish to escape from their dead-end lives amid office politics, gap between rich and poor, and skeletons in their closets.